chihab/dotenv-run/README.md

 **Easily inject environment variables into your Angular applications**

 - ✅ Official recommendation in [dotenv documentation](https://www.dotenv.org/docs/frameworks/angular/vercel) 🔥
-- ✅ Angular v17, ESBuild/Vite support (experimental in 17.0.0-alpha.0) 🚀
+- ✅ Webpack and ESBuild support 🚀
 - ✅ Loading priorities of environment variables with Monorepo Support ([Nx](https://nx.dev), [Turbo](https://turbo.build/), etc.) ✨
 - ✅ Easy to use, no configuration required
 - ✅ Up to date with latest Angular versions